-\ Based on optimal information size (OIS) criteria, would need a trial with 36,896 participants to detect a relative risk reduction of 20 percent (RR, 0.80) given incidence in comparator group (2%) using two-tailed alpha=.05, power=0.8.
+[‡] For detecting a small benefit; based on optimal information size (OIS) criteria would require a trial with 36,896 participants to detect a relative risk reduction of 20 percent (RR, 0.80) given incidence in comparator group (2%) using two-tailed alpha=.05, power=0.8.
 Even more participants would be required to detect a smaller risk reduction.